 Czech firms plot successions as post-communist founders retire

-OLBRAMOVICE, Czech Republic, March 1 Vladimir Jehlicka and his business partners spent 25 years building up their Czech machinery firm before deciding to call it a day.
+OLBRAMOVICE, Czech Republic: Vladimir Jehlicka and his business partners spent 25 years building up their Czech machinery firm before deciding to call it a day.
 However, they faced a problem that is growing as the first generation of post-communist entrepreneurs nears retirement.

 Comments